eppo-r/adfast/README.md

 This is meant to be as simple as possible to encourage trust and hacking.
 All of the code is in a single, 42 line JS file.

-Some possible areas to improve:\n
+Some possible areas to improve: \
 -Auto-sensing ads to eliminate the requirement for key presses (YouTube has made this much harder than in the past) \
 -Storing popular skips for different videos and mapping a setting or hotkey to auto-skip sponsored content based on others' skips